fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 As we've done a few times before, you'll have two separate sections in your reflection.
 Fill in the dots!

-FRIEND: How is historiography going?<br>
+FRIEND: How is historiography going?
 YOU: Awesome!
-It's my favorite class.<br>
+It's my favorite class.
-FRIEND: What are you learning about?<br>
+FRIEND: What are you learning about?
 YOU: (big sigh) Well...today we read about the idea of representation in history.
 FRIEND: What a coincidence.
 I just ran into a postmodern critic of history who shouted two things at me and wandered off.
 YOU: Yeah postmodernists are weird.
 What did he/she/they say?